SVDwebtech/100-days-of-code/log.md

 **Link to work:** Colt Steele's Web Developer Bootcamp

+### Day 14: July 05, 2022

+**Today's Progress**:

+1. JavaScript: Object literals, intro, create object literals, accessing data out of objects, modifying objects, nesting arrays and objects.

+**Thoughts:**

+1. JavaScript: Objects in JavaScript are the object of my affection.
+With a better understanding of objects and arrays I now realize how powerfull objects and arrays are when used in conjunction.

+**Link to work:** Colt Steele's Web Developer Bootcamp

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)